 55 Window Palace

 King Bhupetendra Malla ordered to built the 55 Window Palace.
 King Bhupatindra Mall ruled Bhaktapur from 1969 up to 1722 AD and it was completed in 1754 AD.
 It is believed that the king has 55 wives so each window has been allocated for one.
-55 Window palace is one of the major attraction of Bhaktapur Durbar Square today too.
+55 Window palace is one of the major attractions of Bhaktapur Durbar Square today too.
 This Palace was not badly affected by the earthquake of 2015.